samueldashadrach/rari-pm/core/README.md

 This page tracks all project management directly linked to Rari, and not to a specific taskforce.
+If you wish to contribute, please check [how to contribute]().

 ## Meetings